 Newsletter content has to be focused on delivering values to your readers, always.

-Needless to say – the content you create is the main magnet which will draw customers to your product.
-About a decade back, you could just go about creating quality content, and it automatically would draw an audience.
+The content you create is the main magnet which will draw customers to your product.
+About a decade back, you could just go about creating quality content, and it would automatically draw an audience.

-But now, with about everyone creating content, it has become much harder to make your content reach the intended crowd.
+But now, with everyone and their grandmother creating content, it has become much harder to make your content reach the intended crowd.
 Everyone’s social media is full of businesses screaming about their content and how good it is.
 So what do you do?

-Away from the all the social “noise” – there lies the email inbox, a literal “dojo” of users, which they come in to check for important information.
+Away from the all the social “noise”, there lies the email inbox, a literal “dojo” of users, where they come to check for important information.

 This is why email is still so relevant.
 And via newsletters, you actually have access to this private space where you have the full attention of the user.
 It is the best place to promote and get engagement with your content.
 Make it count.
 Here are various Email newsletter topic ideas for promoting your content: